top of page

 Dialectical Reinterpretations: A Closing Analysis

 Both dialectical reinterpretations, despite divergent presuppositions, birth an expansion of consciousness within the Moon, deepen her knowledge, elicit creative change, affirm her inherent worth, and grant her empowered autonomy.
 She displays a genuine shift, as evidenced by a noticeable transformation in her character and by a congruence between her newly expanded inner understanding and her subsequent outer behaviours.
 By contrast, in Ghosh’s version, the Moon is given instruction that negates movement, aborts change, retains her unquestioning within the status quo, and deceptively guises this stop-action mechanism as "development," whilst arguably instilling what Marcuse describes as a ‘socially engineered arrest of consciousness.’[76]
-Considering the observable reality of the constant movement inherent within the moon’s fluctuations and within the whole of nature, the contrast between the feminist change-generating fables and the patriarchal change-terminating fable can be summated as aligning respectively with birth versus abortion or womb/tomb life cycles of transformation versus dead, necrophilic circles of repetition.
+Considering the observable reality of the constant movement and change inherent within the moon’s fluctuations and within the whole of nature, the contrast between the feminist change-generating fables and the patriarchal change-terminating fable can be summated as aligning respectively with birth versus abortion or life cycles of transformation versus dead circles of repetition.
 Subsequently, this further contextualized examination of the Moon’s treatment within patriarchal ideology produces the following insight relevant to the initial query of this investigation: that through cultural mechanisms of artificially engendered, oppressive tendencies towards change-inhibition,[77] patriarchal history does, it appears, endemically repeat itself.
-The Moon’s fluctuating nature, therefore, can illustrate an antidote to change-abortive patriarchal ideology, and the Moon’s symbolic significance as a positive image of change, along with the consciousness-expanding potential of embracing fluctuation rather than refusing it, arguably exemplifies the dialectical, revolutionary thought that Eagleton calls for within culture.
+The Moon’s fluctuating nature, therefore, can illustrate an antidote to change-abortive patriarchal ideology, and the Moon’s symbolic significance as a positive image of change, along with the consciousness-expanding potential of embracing change rather than blocking it, arguably exemplifies the dialectical, revolutionary thought that Eagleton calls for within culture.
 By logical extension, this dialectical thought can also be said to require the inclusion of the previously suppressed creative capacities of women and of the integration of feminist-oriented consciousness as vital bearers of such change,[78] through the collective embrace of that which has been systemically repressed and artificially arrested within cultural patriarchy.

 Conclusion

 This essay analysed a modern children’s appropriation of Aesop’s fable ‘The Moon and Her Mother’ within the context of contemporary Western patriarchal culture, specifically examining the fable’s symbolic rendering of the Moon for biased messages depicting women and change negatively.
 An initial summation of Aesop’s life was offered, in addition to a contextualization of the Aesopic fable genre within its Greek culture, along with an overview of the original cultural significance of the fable in relation to slavery, power, and oppression.
 Modern scholarship on fables was examined for androcentric, linguistic bias as identified within PUD,[79] in order to enumerate deceptive linguistic patterns functioning to reinforce oppression.
 A 2020 children’s story retelling of ‘The Moon and Her Mother’ was then analysed for limiting messages and depictions of women.
 This examination revealed the mechanisms of reversal as identified by Daly,[80] logically irreconcilable, deceptive double messaging, linguistic maintenance of submissive speech patterns within women,[81] disempowerment of the Moon through the reinforcement of inaction, moral conclusions rendering change as negative, and a misrepresentation of the Moon’s passivity as positive growth.
-The Moon’s interaction with her mother was then examined in relation to religious brainwashing,[82] and the mechanism of mother as agent was advanced as illustrative of wider patriarchal cultural indoctrination methods,[83] described metaphorically as functioning through prior destroyed knowledge of women’s mysteries and symbolic Mother Tongue.
+The Moon’s interaction with her mother was then examined in relation to religious brainwashing,[82] and the mechanism of Mother as Agent was advanced as illustrative of wider patriarchal cultural indoctrination methods,[83] described metaphorically as functioning through mothers' prior destroyed knowledge of Women’s Mysteries and symbolic Mother Tongue.
 Finally, two feminist reinterpretations of the fable were offered as examples of Eagleton’s dialectical thought, which intentionally presupposed the Moon’s fluctuations as natural, healthy, and creative.
 Both reinterpretations depicted viable initiation paths for the Moon with or without an initiated mother.
 A final comparative analysis between the feminist retellings and the patriarchal original revealed they contained change-generating and change-terminating messages respectively.
 Consequently, the feminist perspective and the Moon were advanced as essential bearers of dialectical thought within patriarchal culture, due to their inherently divergent presuppositions and creative affirmation of change respectively, and by symbolical extension of their evidential potent initiatory capabilities, arguably also contain the potential to usher in radical transformation of cultural consciousness.

 Bibliography